 I live in Southern CA, an environment where living a gluten-free lifestyle is something that many do; it’s very popular.
 I am acquainted with some who eat gluten-free when they are out with their friends.
 However, these same people indulge in gluten-laden foods when they are at home.
 There are also plenty of people in my life who suffer from Celiac Disease or who are gluten-sensitive.
+But sometimes, I have to wonder if its more of a trend for some people who enjoy the information they get from the weight loss industry.
+And sometimes the gluten-free industry buys into that too.

 In fact, I’m one of those people.
 For me, I try to steer clear of items with gluten, but not due to a gluten-sensitivity.
 Mine is a FODMAP sensitivity.